Updated model support : You can now import Qwen3 models with model import.

 Importing a Model from Amazon S3

 To import a model, create a model import job in the Amazon Bedrock console or API, specifying the Amazon S3 URI for the model files.
-The import job will automatically detect the model's architecture.
+The import job automatically detects the model's architecture.

 - .safetensors - Model weights in Safetensor format